Seattle Seahawks safety Earl Thomas breaks leg in win over Arizona Cardinals

 Seattle Seahawks safety Earl Thomas suffered a lower leg fracture in the fourth quarter of their 20-17 win over the Arizona Cardinals on Sunday.

-He singled out the Dallas Cowboys as his preferred destination, but that didn't happen.
+He singled out the Dallas Cowboys as his preferred destination, but that did not happen.
 He has missed several practices this season, indicating he wanted to preserve his body to sign a long-term contract as a free agent after this season.

 Despite the missed practices, Thomas has been productive, notching three interceptions in as many games before Sunday.